awsles/AwsServices/README.md

 ### Script Parameters

 * **-ServicesOnly**
-  If indicated, then only the services are returned along with a (guessed) documentation URL.
+  If indicated, then only the services are returned along with the top level documentation URL.

 * **-RawDataOnly**
 	If indicated, then the raw data from the JavaScript object is returned.
 This is useful